anirudhRowjee/saaru/README.md

    - Capture all the frontmatter in structs
    - Read all the Markdown Content and store it (but do not convert it to HTML) - this is so we don't need to read it again to save on I/O
    - Create all the indices/maps on the fly (collection_map, tag_map) at this point
-   - Capture structure - `HashMap<Path, InformationStruct>` where `InformationStruct` has the frontmatter, read content markdown (and possibly later have live reload based on file changes)
+   - Capture structure - `HashMap<Path, AugmentedFrontmatter>` where `AugmentedFrontmatter` has the frontmatter, read content markdown (and possibly later have live reload based on file changes)

 > By the end of the frontmatter pass, all collections and collection data must be satisfied, should any other template wish to read it